million17/million17/README.md

->Do not worry if you have built your castles in the air.
-They are where they should be.
-Now put the foundations under them.
+>Winning is nice if you don't lose your integrity in the process.

-**Henry David Thoreau**
+**Arnold Horshak**